tsantalis/RefactoringMiner/README.md

 # AST Diff API usage guidelines

+RefactoringMiner is actually the only tool that generates AST diff at commit level, supports multi-mappings (one-to-many, many-to-one, many-to-many mappings), matches AST nodes of different AST types, and supports semantic diff in a fully refactoring-aware fashion.
+You can explore its advanced AST diff capabilities in our [AST Diff Gallery](https://github.com/tsantalis/RefactoringMiner/wiki/AST-Diff-Gallery).

 All AST Diff APIs return a `Set<ASTDiff>`, where each [ASTDiff](https://github.com/tsantalis/RefactoringMiner/blob/master/src/org/refactoringminer/astDiff/actions/ASTDiff.java) object corresponds to a pair of Java Compilation Units.

 `ASTDiff` extends `com.github.gumtreediff.actions.Diff` and thus it is compatible with the [GumTree](https://github.com/GumTreeDiff/gumtree) core APIs.